agvitaglione/progetto_es/README.md

 make -j 4
 ```

-PtMonitor must be lunched in the bin directory, otherwise _config.txt_ and _interface_scalable.glade_ won't be found.
+PtMonitor must be lunched from the bin directory, otherwise _config.txt_ and _interface_scalable.glade_ won't be found.

 ## Configuration file
 In _config.txt_ is possible to set:
 * IP and PORT of a receiver host that will collect the data with an UDP Socket.
 * Number of axis.
-* Number of tyre per axys.
+* Number of tyres per axys.
 * List of _numberOfAxis x numberOfTyrePerAxys_ ID sensors.
-The sensors must be written in order from top-left to bottom-right.
-Use NONE if there are no sensors in that position.
+The sensor IDs must be written in order from left to right, starting from the first axis to the last one.
+Use NONE if there is no sensor in that position.

-Here an example configuration file:
+Here is an example configuration file:
 ```
 RECEIVER_IP=192.168.1.10
 RECEIVER_PORT=7000